sasagawa888/scm3/README.md

 This is not a full R3RS implementation, but a simplified version that captures the feel of the original.

-Core functions like QUOTE, ATOM, EQ, CONS, CAR, CDR, and COND are implemented.
+Core functions like QUOTE, ATOM?, EQ?, CONS, CAR, CDR, and COND are implemented.

 see DOCUMENT.md